OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/tentacle/polling-tentacles-over-port-443.md

 [Polling Tentacles](/docs/infrastructure/deployment-targets/tentacle/tentacle-communication/#polling-tentacles) usually communicate with Octopus Server over TCP port 10943.
 If your network configuration prevents outbound connections from your Tentacles on non-standard ports, you can configure Tentacle to use port 443 (HTTPS).

 :::div{.hint}
+**Please Note:**

+- You must be running **Tentacle 6.3.417** (or higher) to configure polling tentacles over port 443.
-Note: Configuring polling tentacles over port 443 via HTTPS described here does **not use WebSockets**.
-For more information on that topic, see [Polling Tentacles over WebSockets](/docs/infrastructure/deployment-targets/tentacle/windows/polling-tentacles-web-sockets).
+- Configuring polling tentacles over port 443 does **not use WebSockets**.
+For more information, see [Polling Tentacles over WebSockets](/docs/infrastructure/deployment-targets/tentacle/windows/polling-tentacles-web-sockets).
 :::

 The procedure for configuring Polling Tentacles to use port 443 varies based upon your chosen method of hosting Octopus Server.